junxit/us-congress-bills-116/metadata.md

 - 2019-09-11 — Introduced in House
 - 2019-09-11 — Introduced in House
 - 2019-09-11 — Referred to the House Committee on Foreign Affairs.
+- 2019-09-25 — Committee Consideration and Mark-up Session Held.
+- 2019-09-25 — Ordered to be Reported by Unanimous Consent.
+- 2019-10-22 — Considered under suspension of the rules. (consideration: CR H8362-8364)
+- 2019-10-22 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+552.
+- 2019-10-22 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-10-22 — Mr. Engel moved to suspend the rules and agree to the resolution.
+- 2019-10-22 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H8362)
+- 2019-10-22 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H8362)